datacoves/docs/docs/reference/airflow/datacoves-decorators.md

 With the `connection_id` mentioned above, we create a temporary dbt profile (it only exists at runtime inside the Airflow DAG's worker).
 By default, this dbt profile contains the selected Service Credential connection details.

+The dbt profile `name` is defined either in Project or Environment settings, in their `Profile name` field.
+This can be overwritten by passing a custom `DATACOVES__DBT_PROFILE` environment variable to the decorator

-However, even though it's not usual, users can customize this dbt profile connection details and/or target with the following params:
+Users can also customize this dbt profile's connection details and/or target with the following params:

 - `overrides`: a dictionary with override parameters such as warehouse, role, database, etc.
 - `target`: the target name this temporary dbt profile will receive.
-Defaults to `default`
+Defaults to `default`.

 Basic example

 ```python
 def my_dbt_dag():
     @task.datacoves_dbt(